Dempster–Shafer theory: Belief and plausibility

 The "neither" hypothesis is set to zero by definition (it corresponds to "no solution").
 The orthogonal hypotheses "Alive" and "Dead" have probabilities of 0.2 and 0.5, respectively.
 This could correspond to "Live/Dead Cat Detector" signals, which have respective reliabilities of 0.2 and 0.5.
 Finally, the all-encompassing "Either" hypothesis (which simply acknowledges there is a cat in the box) picks up the slack so that the sum of the masses is 1.
-The belief for the "Alive" and "Dead" hypotheses matches their corresponding masses because they have no subsets; belief for "Either" consists of the sum of all three masses (Either, Alive, and Dead) because "Alive" and "Dead" are each subsets of "Either".
+The belief for the "Alive" and "Dead" hypotheses matches their corresponding masses because they are the only strict subset of each is the empty set of mass zero; belief for "Either" consists of the sum of all three masses (Either, Alive, and Dead) because "Alive" and "Dead" are each subsets of "Either".
 The "Alive" plausibility is 1 − m (Dead): 0.5 and the "Dead" plausibility is 1 − m (Alive): 0.8.
 In other way, the "Alive" plausibility is m(Alive) + m(Either) and the "Dead" plausibility is m(Dead) + m(Either).
 Finally, the "Either" plausibility sums m(Alive) + m(Dead) + m(Either).
 The universal hypothesis ("Either") will always have 100% belief and plausibility—it acts as a checksum of sorts.

 Here is a somewhat more elaborate example where the behavior of belief and plausibility begins to emerge.
 We're looking through a variety of detector systems at a single faraway signal light, which can only be coloured in one of three colours (red, yellow, or green):

 Events of this kind would not be modeled as distinct entities in probability space as they are here in mass assignment space.
 Rather the event "Red or Yellow" would be considered as the union of the events "Red" and "Yellow", and (see probability axioms) P(Red or Yellow) ≥ P(Yellow), and P(Any) = 1, where Any refers to Red or Yellow or Green.
 In DST the mass assigned to Any refers to the proportion of evidence that can not be assigned to any of the other states, which here means evidence that says there is a light but does not say anything about what color it is.
 In this example, the proportion of evidence that shows the light is either Red or Green is given a mass of 0.05.
 Such evidence might, for example, be obtained from a R/G color blind person.
 DST lets us extract the value of this sensor's evidence.
 Also, in DST the empty set is considered to have zero mass, meaning here that the signal light system exists and we are examining its possible states, not speculating as to whether it exists at all.